How it works

 Yes, there are storage lockers and many other luggage drop off points in the Waterloo Station area.
 Bounce has multiple luggage storage locations nearby Waterloo Station and in the broader London area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.

 The top-ranked middle to high-range hotels near Waterloo Station are Savoy Hotel, Travelodge London Central Southwark, and Park Plaza London Waterloo.
-When traveling on a budget, the best hostels near Waterloo Station are London Waterloo Hostel, Walrus Hostel, and Xenia (Chapter 1, Christian Alliance).
+When traveling on a budget, the best hostels near Waterloo Station are Walrus Hostel.

-The most popular restaurants to visit when near Waterloo Station are Hard Rock Cafe, Sherlock Holmes, and Burger & Lobster.
+The most popular restaurants to visit when near Waterloo Station are Hard Rock Cafe, Burger & Lobster, and Oxo Tower Restaurant.

-Check out the nearby St. James's Park, Leicester Square, and Parliament Square.
+Check out the nearby St. James's Park, Leicester Square, and The Green Park.

 What are the best museums near Waterloo Station?